ilg/LambdaMLM/README.md

 - `closed-unsubscription` Whether the list prevents members from unsubscribing themselves (defaults to `false`).
 - `moderated` Whether posts to the list are, by default, moderated (defaults to `false`).
 - `reject-from-non-members` Whether messages from non-list-members are rejected (versus being moderated; defaults to `false`).
+- `cc-lists` A list of other list addresses to which to send copies of any messages sent to this list.
+(Note: for security/anti-spam reasons, this property cannot be modified by email command; it must be set manually in the configuration file.)

 #### Members